alberta-milicu/ts-vue-mongo-netninja-demo/README.md

-# ts-vue-mongo-netninja-demo
+# ts-vue-mongo-recipe-demo
-A demo site made after following a Net Ninja tutorial that highlights the usage of Typescript, Vue and MongoDB.
+A demo site made for WAD Testing.